A Land Trust

-Maximize Options: To accommodate future variables, management should create diversity and opportunity.
+- Maximize Options: To accommodate future variables, management should create diversity and opportunity.

-Emphasize art, not just science: Our scientific understanding is limited to a single generation of trees.
+- Emphasize art, not just science: Our scientific understanding is limited to a single generation of trees.
 Therefore, personal experience and intuition must play a role.

 Using ''worst-first'' tree selection means that we harvest only the unhealthy, undesirable or worst trees.
 This leaves behind a forest stand of healthy, high quality trees that will yield the best long-term economic return and improve the overall health of the ecosystem.
 By avoiding large scale clearcuts and other intensive, industrial practices our forests become a mosaic of trees with different heights, species, and functions.
 In many cases our early management is a matter of restorative forestry.

-Rather than removing logs with a large machine we most often utilize teams of horses to skid from the stump to a roadway.
-Since horses are lighter and smaller than conventional machinery we are able to navigate through the forest without scraping against trees and rutting the soil.
-Less power translates to less damage and horse logging leaves a forest with healthier trees, soils and waterways.
+Rather than removing logs with a large machine we utilize teams of horses to skid from the stump to a roadway wherever feasible.
+Since horses are lighter and smaller than conventional machinery, we are able to navigate through the forest with less damage to trees along the skid trail and less rutting of the soil.